Fernanda Ramírez: College career

 Ramírez played soccer in University of Cumberlands and Central Methodist University, both at NAIA level.

 Club career

 Ramírez debuted for Audax Italiano in 2018.
 She played in Santiago Morning in 2019 and won the 2019 National Championship with "Chago".

 Ramírez joined Universidad de Chile in 2020.
 She scored her first goal against Universidad Católica in 2021 season.

 From 2022 to 2024, Ramírez played for Colo-Colo.

-In 2025, Ramírez joined Universidad Católica.
+In 2025, she was loaned out to Universidad Católica.
+She ended his contract with Colo-Colo at the end of 2025.

 International career

 Ramírez was called to Chile's senior squad as a replacement for the injured Carla Guerrero on 29 November 2020.
 She was included in the 22-player squad for the Olympics Intercontinental Play-offs against Cameroon in Apr 2021.

-Ramírez made her senior debut in a friendly against Slovakia on 10 Jun 2021 where their team lost 0-1 to the Slovaks.
+Ramírez made her senior debut in a friendly against Slovakia on 10 Jun 2021 where their team lost 0–1 to the Slovaks.

 She represented Chile at the 2023 Pan American Games, where Chile won the silver medal.